Dryopteris filix-mas

 Dryopteris filix-mas, the male fern, is a common fern of the temperate Northern Hemisphere, native to much of Europe, Asia, and North America.
-It favours damp shaded areas in the understory of woodlands, but also shady places on hedge-banks, rocks, and screes.
+It favours damp shaded areas in the understory of woodlands, but also shady places on hedge-banks, and rocks, and screes.
 Near the northern limit of its distribution it prefers sunny, well-drained sites.
 It is much less abundant in North America than in Europe.
-The plant is sometimes referred to in ancient literature as worm fern, reflecting its former use against tapeworm.